KILTprotocol/web3-login-demo/README.md

 Alternatively, you could manually add the values that you created somehow elsewhere.
 But this is only recommended, if you really know what you are doing.

+### Foot-Note:

+`DAPP_ACCOUNT_ADDRESS` was taken out of the environment variables to avoid the possibility of having a mnemonic and account that don't match.
+If you ever need the address, use `generateAccount(DAPP_ACCOUNT_MNEMONIC)`.